cybera/MuranoEtherPadExample/README.md

-- Make file to build
-- Users
-- Murano coders

-An example Murano package for the Nectar cloud (http://nectar.org.au/) that deploys Etherpad 1.6.0 (https://github.com/ether/etherpad-lite/tree/1.6.0)
+An example Murano package for the Nectar Cloud.

+*Building the Murano package*
+On any standard linux-like environment, use make to build the resulting zip file to upload to Nectar cloud